Diplomas and Certificates

 Graduation candidates may correct their address through Texas State Self-Service no later than the Friday before the degree posting date.
 Check the Academic Calendar for specific dates.
 The option to update address information is under the 'Personal Information' tab.
 If any addresses are incorrect or out of date, select the “Delete this Address” checkbox just below the nation field, and re-enter the address.
 Students who are not able to update their address online may submit a Changes of Address Form.

 The charge for each duplicate diploma/certificate is $15.00 and is due when the order is placed.
 All duplicate diplomas/certificates will have the signature of the current University President and Board of Regent's Chair.
 To order your duplicate Texas State diploma/certificate please visit our Online Order Form.
+Texas State University only provides physical diplomas and certificates - there is not an option to receive an electronic or digital version.

 Awarding a Posthumous Degree